3choff/docs-miner/README.md

 This extension allows you to generate markdown documentation from web pages using the Jina AI Reader API.

-If you find FastWhisperAPI useful, please consider leaving a star ⭐ or [donate](https://ko-fi.com/3choff).
+If you find Docs Miner useful, please consider leaving a star ⭐ or [donate](https://ko-fi.com/3choff).

 ## Features